Highlights Of The Pyeongchang Olympics Closing Ceremony, In Photos

 toggle caption

 The Olympic flame is extinguished in the cauldron.
+But Olympics fans will have to wait just over two years for another fix — the 2020 Summer Olympics in Tokyo.

 Javier Soriano/AFP/Getty Images